 A formal written report is provided to parents with details of assessment and test results at the end of Term 2 and Term 4.
-Parent teacher interviews are also offered at the start of Term 3 after the Term 2 report.
+Parent teacher interviews are also offered at the start of Term 2.
 However, we are keen to talk with parents about your child's progress at any time.